Tulsa Artist Fellowship’s third annual Open House (October 3–5, 2025) is a landmark citywide celebration of contemporary art and community.

 FRIDAY, OCTOBER 3

-After Hours with Center for Queer Prairie Studies, Friday, October 3, 2025, 9-11 pm, at CQPS Clubhouse
+After Hours with Center for Queer Prairie Studies, 9-11 pm, CQPS Clubhouse, 303 N Main St.

 SATURDAY, OCTOBER 4

-Daybreak Gathering - Assembly: Richard Zimmerman, Urban Core Art Project, Plaza of the Americas, 9-10 am, 702 S Denver Avenue
+Morning Assembly: Richard Zimmerman, David Broome performance, organized by Urban Core Art Project, 9:30-10:30 am, Plaza of the Americas, 702 S Denver Ave.

-It’s About You: Silence, Erasure, and the Persistence of Memory with Joël Díaz, Le’Andra LeSeur, and Jessica Lynne + Garden Sounds, Brunch by Prism Cafe, 12-2 pm, at The Oath Studio, 1119 South Owasso Avenue
+It’s About You: Silence, Erasure, and the Persistence of Memory with Joël Díaz, Le’Andra LeSeur, and Jessica Lynne, DJ set by Xavier Williams, Brunch by Prism Cafe, 12-2 pm, The Oath Studio, 1119 South Owasso Ave.

 SUNDAY, OCTOBER 5

-Center for Queer Prairie Studies In Conversation with Patrick Gordon, Refreshments by Wildflower Cafe, 3-4 pm, at Philbrook Museum of Art
+Center for Queer Prairie Studies In Conversation with Patrick Gordon, Refreshments by Wildflower Cafe, 9-10 am, Philbrook Museum of Art, 2727 S Rockford Rd.

 CITYWIDE SITES

-Assembly: Richard Zimmerman, Urban Core Art Project, Plaza of the Americas, 702 S Denver Avenue
+Assembly: Richard Zimmerman, Urban Core Art Project, Plaza of the Americas, 702 S Denver Ave.

-Connected Pathways: Nani Chacon (Diné and Chicana), Indigenous Mural Series, Organized by Yatika Starr Fields, 533 S Peoria Avenue
+Connected Pathways: Nani Chacon (Diné and Chicana), Indigenous Mural Series, Organized by Yatika Starr Fields, 533 S Peoria Ave.

-Sunrising: Shane Darwent, Tulsa International Airport, 7777 Airport Drive
+Sunrising: Shane Darwent, Tulsa International Airport, 7777 Airport Dr.

 Canoes: Florine Demosthene, Jave Yoshimoto, Molly Murphy Adams, Monty Little, and Yatika Starr Fields, Gathering Place, ONEOK Boathouse, 2650 S John Williams Way